You must bring a suitable vehicle to your driving test.

 - VW Beetle convertible

 Other types of convertible car or panel van may also be unsuitable.
-Check with the Driving Standards Agency (DSA) before booking your test.
+Check with the Driver and Vehicle Standards Agency (DVSA) before booking your test.

 Telephone: 0300 200 1122 (English), 0300 200 1133 (Welsh)